 - 2nd in the U.S.: Texas records the second highest state GDP after California.

-- Global Ranking: When considering only Texas's GDP, it is evaluated as having the 8th largest economy in the world.
+- Global Ranking: Texas alone ranks as the 8th largest economy in the world based on its GDP.

 Main Industries